jonnonz1/nz-statute-book/acts/public/2020/urban-development-act-2020.md

 ### 14 Application of other enactments
 (1) Except as otherwise specified in this Act,—
   (a) all persons performing functions or exercising powers under this Act must comply with any provisions of any other enactment that apply to that function or power; and
-  (b) the provisions of the Resource Management Act 1991 continue to apply in relation to a project area.
+  (b) the provisions of the Natural and Built Environment Act 2023 and the Spatial Planning Act 2023 continue to apply in relation to a project area.
 (2) Nothing in this Act limits or otherwise affects the following enactments:
   (a) the Heritage New Zealand Pouhere Taonga Act 2014:
   (b) the Housing Act 1955: